 - 1. Once enrolment is completed, which happens when the Letter of Acceptance is issued and sent to the student, any course or study period change request may incur additional charges such as an administration fee and a payment of any difference in course fees if, for example, the new desired course or study period has a higher fee. - 2.
 Non-EU students enrolled on a course/programme linked to a Study Visa (Irish Residence Permission Stamp 2) cannot change their course during their first Study Visa.
 Students in other circumstances may request to change their programme/course at least 2 weeks prior to course commencement. - 3.
-Non-EU students are required to have at least €4,500 for their initial living expenses in Ireland when enrolling into a 25-week course.
-These funds cannot be used towards a course or study period 'upgrade', e.g.: Changing afternoon classes to morning classes after a course has started. - 4.
+Non-EU students are required to have at least €4,500 for their initial living expenses in Ireland when enrolling into a 25-week course for the first time.
+These funds cannot be used towards a course or study period 'upgrade' on arrival, e.g.: Changing afternoon classes to morning classes after a course has just started.
+This restriction does not apply to upgrades on renewals. - 4.
 An administration fee of €250 applies to all programme/course & study period change approvals.
 A payment of supplementary tuition fees also applies when the new course has a higher fee.
 No refunds are given if new course or study period has a fee lower than the original one. - 5.
 Tuition fees applicable for the 'difference calculation' are the ones in place on the day of request, and not those applicable before the booking stage, which might be different.
 The calculation of fees is not pro-rata; therefore, the full programme fee difference applies, regardless of the number of weeks completed/to be completed. - 6.
 Students may request to change their study period, although approval of requests is not guaranteed.